Last Updated on April 16, 2022 by Grow with Bovees

 - Not for weed removal, only flower bed weed prevention.

 3. Doctor Kirchner Natural Weed & Grass Killer

 The Doctor Kirchner Natural Weed & Grass Killer is manufactured with natural ingredients, making it safe for both people and pets.
-Additionally, it’s safe for use around kids, is glyphosate-free, and has no hormone-disrupting chemicals.
+Additionally, it’s safe for use around kids, is glyphosate-free, and has no hormone-disrupting harmful chemicals.

 The ingredients include commercial vinegar (food-grade), soap, and ocean salt water.
-The solution is made and packaged by a family business in Florida, using a supercharged version of their grandmother’s weed-killing recipe.
+The solution is made and packaged by a family business in Florida, using a supercharged version of their grandmother’s garden weed killing recipe.
 You simply spray the weeds, and results begin showing after 12 to 24 hours.

 This product has a shelf life of four years, which makes it long-lasting.
 The natural ingredients further ensure the product remains sustainable, as its use has no impact on the environment.

 The Doctor Kirchner Natural Weed & Grass Killer is suitable for use on flower beds but not on lawns.
 Unlike other weed killers, water isn’t necessary when using it.

-The quart bottle that comes with a sprayer is ideal for small flower gardens, courtyards, and walkways.
+The quart bottle that comes with a sprayer is ideal for small flower gardens, courtyards, paths and walkways.
 However, you can also get 1, 2.5, and 5-gallon sized cans for large-scale use.